cof/c-db-k8s/README.md

 ## 2. Client
 A simple telnet client that connect to a server address.
-Client will connet to server and read/write line to server.
+Client will connect to server and read/write lines to server.

 **Supported featues**